-The food and drink runners consume immediately after finishing a run can have an important effect on the runners’ health, well-being, and propensity to "jump back" from the run.
-There is tons of evidence-backed research out there that clarifies exactly what the nutritional composition should be for a food or drink post-run, and runners, themselves, will gladly give you tons of their own personal recommendations.
+The food and drink runners consume immediately after finishing a run can have an important effect on their health, well-being, and propensity to "jump back" from the run.
+There is tons of evidence-backed research out there that clarifies exactly what the nutritional composition should be for a food or drink post-run, and runners themselves will gladly give you tons of their own personal recommendations.

 Runners are very process-focused people, and as such, they love their rituals.
 Consider creating some sort of tea ritual in your recovery process post-run.
 That may look like steeping a cup of your favorite tea while writing a quick journal entry about your run.
 It may also look like sipping on a cup of tea while you go through a short series of yoga poses to help your muscles recover from the efforts you posted.
 Create a ritual that makes sense for you and is something that you can maintain and actually look forward to each day (or each time that you run).

 Sometimes runners like to reward themselves with a fancy drink or a sweet treat for their hard runs, and if you’re into that sort of thing, tea can most definitely fit the bill!
-You can learn how to make your favorite fancy tea drinks at home, or if you’d like to splurge and go treat yo’self, go patronize your favorite local tea establishment to buy your favorite concoction.
-You can also incorporate tea into your drinks you make at home, such as by tossing some matcha powder into your post-run smoothie or in a baked good that you create after your runs.
-The possibilities really are pretty limitless.
+You can learn how to make your favorite fancy tea drinks at home, or if you’d like to splurge and treat yourself, go patronize your favorite local tea establishment to buy your favorite concoction.
+You can also incorporate tea into your drinks you make at home, such as by tossing some matcha powder into your post-run smoothie or into a baked good that you create after your runs.
+The possibilities are really pretty limitless.

-The aforementioned are just a few tips that can help guide you to including tea in your post-run recovery process.
-There are so many varieties and blends of teas available that the sky’s the limit when it comes to how you make your tea your own; just like in running, much of it will be trial and error and an experiment of one (you!).
+The aforementioned are just a few tips that can help guide you toward including tea in your post-run recovery process.
+There are so many varieties and blends of teas available that the sky’s the limit when it comes to how you make your tea your own; just like in running, much of it will be trial and error and an experiment by one person (you!).

-Ultimately, what it all boils down to (bad pun, sorry!) is finding a process and routine that works best for you and is something that you look forward to each time after you finish your run.
+Ultimately, what it all boils down to (bad pun, sorry!) is finding a process and routine that work best for you and are something that you look forward to each time you finish your run.
 Have fun with it and see where it can take you (and how much other areas of your life, such as your running and your sleeping, benefit)!